Intersport Racing: 2002 – ALMS Success

 For 2002, Intersport left Grand-Am and focused on ALMS.
 The dropped down to LMP675, the lowest Le Mans Prototype class, purchasing an MG-Lola EX257.
 Duncan Dayton, Michael Durand and Clint Field were his teammates during certain events over the season.
 LMP675 cars at first tended to be quite unreliable but at the 12 Hours of Sebring, the Intersport Lola did very well, finishing seventh overall and by far the winning LMP675 car.
 The next nearest LMP675 finisher finished 25th overall, 62 laps behind.
 Intersport picked up two more victories after Sebring, the first at the Grand Prix of Washington, D.C., and at Petit Le Mans.
 It was evident that the car is more suited for endurance racing rather than three hour "sprint" races.
 Intersport finished second in the teams championship, losing out by a point to KnightHawk Racing who used almost the same AER-powered MG-Lola car as Intersport.
-In the drivers championship, Jon Field took that crown, 15 points ahead of second place Ben Devlin of Archangel Motorsports.
+In the drivers championship, Field took that crown, 15 points ahead of second place Ben Devlin of Archangel Motorsports.